seeess1/seeess1.github.io/projects.md

 Plus exercises in [streaming big data](https://github.com/seeess1/bigData) and more [machine learning](https://github.com/seeess1/machineLearning).
 <br>
 <br>
-# One more thing
+# Data + tennis

-Every now and then I find a way to combine programming with tennis and I've got a few related projects, including [this website I created](https://www.bageled.nyc/) and this [map of tennis and handball courts in NYC](http://www.fortgreenetennis.org/nyc-courts).
+Every now and then I find a way to combine programming with tennis and I've got a few related projects, including

 If you're interested in my work with data & tennis, there's more of that [in here](./projects-tennis.md).